apify/apify-docs/docs/crawling_basics/first_crawl.md

 # [](#first-crawling) First crawl

-In the previous chapters we learned what crawling is and how to collect URLs to crawl from pages' HTML.
+In the previous chapters we learned what crawling is and how to collect URLs from pages' HTML.
 The only thing that remains is to write the code.
 So let's get to it.

 > If the code starts to look too complex for you, don't worry.
 We're showing it for educational purposes, so that you can learn how crawling works.
 At the end, we'll show you a much easier and faster way to crawl, using a specialized scraping library.
 If you want, you can skip the details and [go there now]({{@link crawling_basics/pro_scraping.md}}).

 ## [](#processing-urls) Processing URLs

 In the previous chapters we collected and filtered all the URLs pointing to individual country lists of the <a href="https://www.alexa.com/topsites/countries" target="_blank">Alexa Top Sites by Country index</a>.
-To crawl the URLs, we can't print them to the console, but rather we need save them for future use.
+To crawl the URLs, we can't print them to the console, but rather we need to save them for future use.
 Once we do that, we must take this list of URLs and download the HTML of each of the pages.
 See comments for changes and additions to the code.

 ```js
 // crawler.js